mallelaindira/Stock_Price_AAPL/README.md

 ### Prerequisites

-Make sure you have the following libraries installed:
+I have loaded/installed the following libraries:

 - quantmod
 - xts
 - PerformanceAnalytics
 - rugarch

-You can install these libraries using the `install.packages()` function in R.

-### Data Retrieval and Visualization
+### Data Retrieval and Visualization - AAPL stock prices from 2008-01-01 to 2023-12-31

 To start the analysis, we retrieve the historical stock prices of AAPL from January 1, 2008, to December 31, 2023, using the `getSymbols()` function.
 Then, we plot the December 2023 returns and all returns using the `chartSeries()` function.

-# Load necessary libraries

-# Retrieve AAPL stock prices from 2008-01-01 to 2023-12-31

-# Plot AAPL's December 2023 prices and all prices
+# Plot AAPL's December 2023 prices and historical prices
 ![Image Title](https://github.com/mallelaindira/Stock_Price_AAPL/raw/main/Rplot.png)
 ![Image Title](https://github.com/mallelaindira/Stock_Price_AAPL/raw/main/Rplot01.png)

 ![Image Title](https://github.com/mallelaindira/Stock_Price_AAPL/raw/main/Rplot03.png)

-# Calculate daily returns
+# Calculate daily returns and Ploting daily returns

-# Plot daily returns
 ![Image Title](https://github.com/mallelaindira/Stock_Price_AAPL/raw/main/Rplot04.png)

 # Create a histogram with a density curve